2026 Festival Jazz Clinicians

 A multi-instrumentalist, Clint performs regularly with The Yerba Buena Stompers (tuba), The Delta Stompers (guitar/banjo), Hot Club of San Francisco (bass), The Cafe Borrone All-Stars (trumpet, trombone, drums, clarinet, guitar, etc.), The Reynolds Brothers Rhythm Rascals (clarinet, trombone, and bass), The Ray Skjelbred Quartet/Ray Skjelbred and His Cubs (bass), The Grand Dominion Jazz Band (trumpet) and Usonia Jazz (various).

-Dan Barrett / Trumpet / Trombone
+Dan Barrett / Trombone / Trumpet

 Born in Pasadena, California, and raised in nearby Costa Mesa, Dan Barrett began playing the trombone at the age of eleven, and the cornet shortly thereafter.
 In high school he formed his first group, the Back Bay Jazz Band.
 This sextet presented the music of King Oliver, Jelly Roll Morton and other early jazz greats to Southern California audiences.
 During this time, Dan played many local jobs with the great New Orleans musicians Ed “Montudie” Garland; Alton Purnell; Mike DeLay; Joe Darensbourg; Nappy Lamare; and Barney Bigard, hearing about the “old days” first-hand.

 In 1977, Dan made the first of many trips to Europe, to appear as a young man at the Breda International Jazz Festival in Holland.
-Many passports later, he is a welcome guest at dozens of jazz festivals abroad, and has formed close friendships with many musicians overseas.
+Many passports later, he is a welcome guest at dozens of jazz festivals abroad, and has formed close friendships with many

+musicians overseas.
 Dan and his wife, Laura, moved to New York City in 1983.
 (Their son Andrew is a native New Yorker, and a talented ragtime pianist).
 At Eddie Condon’s jazz club in Manhattan, Benny Goodman first heard Dan play.
 Shortly thereafter, the Swing Era icon asked Dan to join what would be the King of Swing’s last orchestra.
 While in New York, Dan also co-led the popular Howard Alden – Dan Barrett Quintet (the ABQ).

 Dan has played both valve and slide trombones for many motion pictures, including The Cotton Club and Brighton Beach Memoirs, as well as Woody Allen’s Mighty Aphrodite, Everyone Says I Love You, and Bullets Over Broadway.
 If you look fast, you can see Dan on the screen in the latter film.
 (He’s featured a bit more in Wild Man Blues.
 This award-winning film documents a three-week tour of Europe by Woody Allen’s New Orleans Jazz Band).
 Dan has performed five times at Carnegie Hall, including once with Woody Herman and the New York Pops Orchestra, and another time in a tribute to Louis Armstrong featuring Wynton Marsalis.

-Katie Cavera / Banjo / Guitar
+Katie Cavera / Bass/ Vocals

-Neal Fontano / Piano
+Neil Fontano / Piano

 Marilyn Keller / Vocals

 Marilyn T. Keller, 2016 Jazz Society of Oregon Hall of Fame Inductee, is a 40-year veteran of music and stage performance in Jazz, Gospel, R&B, Pop, Blues, and theater, nationally and internationally.
 Her musical roots are diverse.
 Marilyn has built a career that has taken her as a feature artist to Denmark, Sweden, Norway, The Netherlands, Spain, Australia, Russia and the UK for concerts, festivals, nightclubs and recording work.
-Her voice can be heard on multiple recordings, movie soundtracks, commercials and documentaries.
+Her voice can be heard on multiple recordings, movie sound tracks, commercials and documentaries.
 Marilyn’s formative jazz training was as a member of the Mt.
 Hood Community College Vocal Jazz Ensemble and as the vocalist fronting the award-winning MHCC Jazz Lab Band.
 She can be seen frequently at clubs, restaurants, festivals and holiday events throughout the Pacific Northwest.
 She remains active, performing with Don Latarski, Darrell Grant, Tom Grant, Black Swan Classic Jazz Band, Pressure Point Band and the Augustana Jazz Quartet, among many others.

 Marilyn is dedicated to music education and has worked with: